Battle of Poniec: Background

-In August 1704, Charles XII of Sweden marched to Lwów, Poland, which was taken after a brief siege.
-Augustus II the Strong, who camped in Sandomierz, took advantage of this by marching to Warsaw, where he occupied the city and captured 1,500 Swedes.
-When Charles XII returned to the city in October, Augustus II fell back to Kraków.
-General Schulenburg tried to cross the river Oder and flee to Saxony with 4,500–5,000 infantry and 1,000 cavalry, but these were chased by Charles XII, who with 5,600 cavalry pursued them to the city of Poniec on October 28.
+In August 1704, Charles XII of Sweden marched to Lwów, in the Polish–Lithuanian Commonwealth, which was taken by storm the following month.
+Augustus II the Strong, who camped in Sandomierz, took advantage of this by capturing Warsaw.
+When Charles XII marched for the Polish capital in October, Augustus II commenced a retreat to Kraków, ordering Johann Matthias von der Schulenburg to lift the siege of Posen and follow suit.
+Schulenburg tried to cross the river Oder and flee to Saxony with 4,500–5,000 infantry and 1,000 cavalry, followed by Charles XII with 5,600 cavalry and dragoons.
+Schulenburg made a stand at the city of Poniec, whilst awaiting 3,600 Russians and Cossacks.